emmericp/MoonGen/README.md

 MoonGen focuses on four main points:

-* High performance and multi-core scaling: > 15 millionen packets per second per CPU core
+* High performance and multi-core scaling: > 15 million packets per second per CPU core
-* Flexibility: Each packet is crafted in real time by a user-controlled Lua script
+* Flexibility: Each packet is crafted in real time by a user-provided Lua script
 * Precise and accurate timestamping: Timestamping with sub-microsecond precision on commodity hardware
 * Precise and accurate rate control: Reliable generation of arbitrary traffic patterns on commodity hardware